jakubtomsu/odin-steamworks/README.md

 Take a look at the [example](example/example.odin) to see the API usage.

 ## About the generator
-The generator uses the `steamworks_api.json` to generate a single source file.
-The file has to be manually edited, because the generator just doesn't handle everything. (`steamworks/steamworks.odin` is already edited and ready to go)
+The generator was used initially to make the bindings, and those are manually updated.

+It uses the `steamworks_api.json` to generate a single source file.
 Build the generator with `odin build` commands.

 Note: The naming is slightly different than in the C/C++ API.
 For instance, things aren't prefixed with `Steam`, `m_`, `k_`, etc. Also `_t` suffixes for structs aren't used.